IlyaKarakulin/Classification-of-the-Simpsons/README.md

 Therefore, new images were found for each class.
 A minimum of 80 images for training and 20 for validation.
 Then the set was augmented to 1163 for training and 290 for validation for each class.
 As a result, we obtained a balanced dataset in which the images with validation are different from the training images.

-it's been published on google drive and can be downloaded using command.
+it's been published on Google drive and can be downloaded using command.

 ```bash
 pip install gdown